taichiharuna/opa2/README.md

 ### opa2.c
 Simulate the new model and generate "id-deg-knn-cc_tX_trialY.txt" (X: sampled time step, Y: trial number).
-The generated data and the codes acturally used in our numerical experiment are contained in data_opa2_delta_Z (Z: value of delta).
+The codes used in our numerical experiment a sample of the generated files are contained in data_opa2_delta_Z (Z: value of delta).

 ### opa1adj.c
 Simulate the previous model with the adjunction rule and generate "id-deg-knn-cc_tX_trialY.txt".
-The generated data and the codes acturally used in our numerical experiment are contained in data_opa1adj_delta_sqrt3-2.
+The codes used in our numerical experiment and a sample of the generated files are contained in data_opa1adj_delta_sqrt3-2.

 ### id-deg-knn-cc_tX_trialY.txt
 - 1st column: Node ID